steve3535/KHW/CKA/securtity101.md

 To achieve the access at a namespace level, the object tools used are: **Role**, **User** or **ServiceAccount** and **RoleBinding** to tie them all
 To achieve the access at a cluster level, the object tools used are: **ClusterRole**, **User** or **ServiceAccount** and **ClusterRoleBinding** to tie them all

+### Privileges of the pods/containers in their running environment

+Here the governor is **securityContext** property
+the property can be set either at the Pod level or the container level or both (container level having precedence)

+### User management by certificates

+### Additional notes
+* `kubectl create role`